 LAB MEDIA: To be provided by Authors: Shot of vigorous plant, then roots being washed

-Then transplant the individual plants into 3-inch pots containing a pre-wetted soilless substrate in a tray with drain holes [1] and cover the tray with a plastic humidity dome [2-TXT].
+Then transplant the individual plants into 3-inch pots containing a pre-wetted soilless substrate in a tray with drain holes [1] and place the tray in a growth chamber with or without plastic humidity dome [2-TXT].

 LAB MEDIA: To be provided by Authors: Talent placing plant into pot on tray

-LAB MEDIA: To be provided by Authors: Talent placing the tray in a growth chamber with dome visible in frame TEXT: 27 °C, 16h light/8 h dark, 9-14 d
+LAB MEDIA: To be provided by Authors: Talent placing the tray in a growth chamber TEXT: 27 °C, 16h light/8 h dark, 9-14 d

 Greenhouse Transplantation and T1 Seed Production

-Nine to fourteen days after pot transfer, transplant each entire soilless plug and plantlet into a 1.5-gallon pot [1].
+Nine to fourteen days after pot transfer, transplant each plantlet with soil into a 1.5-gallon pot [1].

-LAB MEDIA: To be provided by Authors: Talent placing plug into pot
+LAB MEDIA: To be provided by Authors: Talent placing plant with soil into pot

 Add a controlled release fertilizer to the pot [1-TXT] and maintain the plants in the greenhouse [2-TXT].